Kuuuube/rxhddt/README.md

 ## How it works

-1. Start the program and enter the pathe to the replay file you want to edit.
+1. Start the program and enter the path to the replay file you want to edit.

 2. Change the mods by pressing the corresponding keys on your keyboard.